med-khalil/SheSolves-4.0/9_ Problem9/Statement.md

-You are given a list of N strings seperated by spaces.
-In each word, you need to replace each letter with its position in the alphabet(A:1 , B:2 and so on) in order to obtain a new string composed of digits.
+You are given a list of N words seperated by spaces.
+In each word, you need to replace each letter with its alphabet position(A:1 , B:2 and so on) in order to obtain a new string composed of digits.

 Initially, your score is 0.
-For each string you recieve 1 point if there exists another string in the list such that the two strings are different but give the same number representation when applying the transformation.
-(If you have two different strings which lead to the same number representation you recieve 1 point from the first string and 1 point from the second string).
+For each word you recieve 1 point if there exists another word in the list such that the two words are different but give the same number representation when applying the transformation.
+(If you have two different words which lead to the same number representation you recieve 1 point from the first word and 1 point from the second word).

 Your task is to count the score you achieved.